theodoremoreland/EssentialWorkers/README.md

 - Removed any layout base uses of `Material UI` in favor of custom CSS
 - Now uses `TypeScript`
 - Refactors to every file for improved DX
+- General redesign relating to colors, font families, and removal of branding

 ## Technologies used